denten-books/plain-text/main.md

 when we begin thinking about music, for example.
 What is the medium for J.S.
 Bach's Double Violin Concerto: the violin or the music sheet which contains the score?
-We are on yet more precarious terrain when considering hybrid "media," like film or television that are comprised of multiple sources and that use multiple modes of transmission.
+We are on yet more precarious terrain when considering hybrid "media," like film or television that comprise multiple sources and that use multiple modes of transmission.
 The confusion enters the conversation when we conflate the modality of the information (e.g. music, image, text) with the physical channel of its transmission (the medium proper).
 Modality may very well be the message.
 Thus, it may be true that when one plays the violin, the music can be said to express itself in musical terms.
 But not the violin!
 I could use a violin to transmit a picture of an orchestra over a dial-up modem, for example.
 This would only involve the question of how to encode the visual information into a state transmittable by the violin (a primarily auditory instrument).
 The channel of communication—the medium proper—is in fact, information-agnostic.
 That is to say that it has no preference about the message being transmitted (nor can it have a preference for anything at all, formally speaking—preference being a property we ascribe to objects that are at